sunni426/P2P-chat/README.md

 8. Now you are online, and you can be connected by other users.

-# Create a window for Sam to talk to Carol by running the following command:
+# Fourth: create a window for Sam to talk to Carol by running the following command:
 ## Open a new terminal
 ## Commands
 1. python3 Sender.py